My saw finally arrived. It also just about crippled my hand.

-my saw finally arrived. it also just about gave me a serious hand injury. in order to get sound out of the thing, you have to hold the handle between your legs and bend the saw with one hand into an S curve. it seems a lot of people can do that without any trouble, but apparently my hands weren’t made to contort in such a way; after messing around with trying to play it for about twenty minutes, i put the saw away, turned my left hand a bit to the side, and felt searing pain shoot through it — the kind that makes you say dirty words, because no other response seems adequate. i imagine it’s what a repetitive strain injury feels like…not quite at the level of carpal tunnel, but quite unpleasant nonetheless. thankfully, the pain that came with flexion and extension gradually faded, and by the following day my hand seemed to be back to normal.
+In order to get sound out of the thing you have to hold the handle between your legs and bend the saw with one hand into an S curve.
+It seems a lot of people can do that without any trouble.
+It also seems like my hands weren’t made to contort in such a way.
+After messing around with trying to play it for about twenty minutes, I put the saw away, turned my left hand a bit to the side, and felt searing pain shoot through it — the kind that makes you say dirty words because no other response seems adequate.
+I imagine it’s what a repetitive strain injury feels like.
+Not quite at the level of carpal tunnel, but still pretty unpleasant.
+Thankfully, the pain that came with flexion and extension gradually faded, and by the next day my hand seemed to be back to normal.

-hanging out with adam on his radio show last week at CJAM was a lot of fun. in addition to engaging in silly banter and giving not-entirely-coherent answers to questions i was asked, i brought along a cd case full of…well…can you guess what i put inside? can you?
-CDS! how daring of me.
+Hanging out with Adam Peltier on his show last week at CJAM was a lot of fun.
+In addition to engaging in silly banter and giving not-entirely-coherent answers to questions I was asked, I brought along a CD case full of…well…can you guess what I put inside?
+Can you?
+CDS!
+How daring of me.

 We played quite a bit of music from my stash: some Duke Ellington, Mingus, Tim Buckley, Oumou Sangare, Talk Talk, Thelonious Monk, Stina Nordenstam, The Band, and some really weird Paul McCartney stuff that was probably recorded while he was high out of his mind on some really good pot, among other things.
 Thanks again to Adam for the invite, and for playing my noise on the radio.